interpfister/voice-z-machine/README.md

 Enables playing z-machine games via a webservice.
 POST a query using Diaglow syntax and get a response from the z-machine.

+There are other z-machine web service routers out there, but the big advantage of this one is it's stateless.
+We don't need to keep a console process running for each new user - each time, we launch the game, get the output, and then save the game again.
+That should enable better scalability.

 To accomplish this, this script:
 * Calls DynamoDB to figure out what game you were playing.
 * Loads your save game file from s3.